 Pancreatic specialists at Brigham and Women’s Hospital (BWH), including surgeons and gastroenterologists, collaborate to determine the best treatment for patients with rare hormone-producing tumors.
 Our surgeons offer a range of advanced minimally invasive surgery approaches, such as robotic surgery, for pancreatic islet tumors.

-As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC) we partner with experts in conditions of the pancreas to determine the best course of treatment for pancreatic islet cell tumors that are cancerous.
+As the surgical team for the Pancreas and Biliary Tumor Center at Dana-Farber Brigham Cancer Center we partner with experts in conditions of the pancreas to determine the best course of treatment for pancreatic islet cell tumors that are cancerous.

 Islet cell tumors are classified into the following types:

 General and gastrointestinal surgeons at BWH offer a range of procedures for diagnosing pancreatic islet cell tumors:

 Learn about diagnostic tests for pancreatic islet cell tumors.

 Brigham and Women’s Hospital general and gastrointestinal surgeons offer extensive expertise in the most advanced minimally invasive surgical procedures for pancreatic islet cell tumors: